Baseball Bats And Dominance Hierarchies

 The Lessons of History

 Life is Competition – All living organisms, including humans, must compete for resources, survival, and dominance.
 This competition occurs at individual, group, and national levels.
-(If some manage to skip competing for resources it is because they are protected but inevitable their groups compete to provide them with this security.)
+(If some manage to skip competing for resources it is because they are lucky and protected, but inevitably their groups compete to provide them with this security.)

 Life is Selection – Nature favors the strong, intelligent, and adaptable.
 Over time, certain individuals and groups rise to prominence due to their ability to outcompete others.